rlugojr/Documentation/content/tutorials/03_Advanced/Solid_Particle_System.md

 ## Basic Usage

 ### SPS Creation
-First you create an empty SPS and you add particles to it with the _addShape(mesh, nb)_ method as many times you need.
+First you create an empty SPS and you add particles to it with the `addShape(mesh, nb)` method as many times you need.
-The SPS name will be its underlying mesh name.
+Its underlying mesh name will be the SPS name.

 Then you build the mesh.